kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 pyproject.toml is clean, modern, standardised, and tooling-friendly.
 And UV - this new, lightning-fast package manager - seems poised to become the norm.
 FastAPI and Streamlit adopting the new structure says a lot about where the ecosystem is heading.

 ###### And of course - there’s a whole universe beyond project setup
-Sufficient testing, reproducible environments, CI pipelines, tox configurations, orchestration workflows, dashboarding… the rabbit hole goes deep.
+Sufficient testing, reproducible environments, CI/CD pipelines, linters, IDE setups,  orchestration workflows, dashboarding… the rabbit hole goes deep.
 But for someone starting out or someone who just wants a fast, dirty POC the principles above will keep your project alive long enough for it to matter.
 Happy coding!

 <br>